ivancristina/ivancristina.github.io/_includes/posts/2017-10-01-Hackintosh/en.md

 *If you have different codec then select the codec that you want.
 Codec version can be found on the specification of your Motherboard*

 *There are two methods to get Audio Work.
-This is the First Method If this not works For you then Try method Two in “Post Installation Using Clover Configurator/Audio” Section.*
+This is the First Method.
+If it doesn't work for you then try the method Two in “Post Installation Using Clover Configurator/Audio” Section.*

 * **4th Step** = Drivers –> Network –> Check **IntelMausiEthernet v2.3** *(I also install RealtekRTL8111 v2.2.1)*